somar0/Crossbar-Design/README.md

 * pkg.vhdl

-      Configuration component where we define the input, weights and threshold matrices's sizes and where we change the configurations;
+      Configuration component where we define the input, weights and threshold matrices's sizes and where we can change the configurations;
       (m, n) the number of (columns, XNORs) in the the crossbar array

 * controller.vhdl